 SD-WAN (software-defined wide area networking) allows organizations to reap the benefits of both public internet and MPLS.
 SD-WAN employs one or multiple network connections to prioritize applications, using a mixture of OTT and/or OTT with MPLS services to review and evaluate all network traffic.
 To ensure data and call quality are maximized, it can switch circuits quickly.

 What goes in the cloud?
 What stays?

-Experts agree that preparation is key to successfully using the cloud.
+Preparation is key to successfully using the cloud.
 So before moving forward, be sure to evaluate your needs.

 Monsanto’s Swanson recommends you start by assessing your current infrastructure.
-“Now’s the time to identify the applications that really matter,” he emphasizes.
+“Now’s the time to identify the applications that really matter,” he says.
 Identify redundant functionality across applications, then focus on the key business and technical reasons for moving to the cloud.
 Use those decisions to shape the specific criteria for determining which applications should move to the cloud.
 Start with an overall digital strategy and work backwards, he urges, evaluating each offering in the marketplace against your value proposition.

-“What do you need to fulfill your strategy in the most effective way that gives you both the financial return, but also the capabilities that you’ll need as you go forward?” he asks.
+“What do you need to fulfill your strategy in the most effective way that gives you both the financial return but also the capabilities that you’ll need as you go forward?” he asks.
 “The more refined your strategy is, the more tailored your cloud environments can be.”

 Tessie Cleveland Community Services Corporation achieved seamless collaboration and delivered more value to its customers with cloud technology.
 Find out how. >